sunilabrahamindia/sunilabraham/publications/data-protection-we-can-innovate-leapfrog.md

 permalink: /publications/data-protection-we-can-innovate-leapfrog/
 ---

 **Data Protection: We Can Innovate, Leapfrog** is an opinion article by Sunil Abraham, published in *Deccan Herald* on 20 January 2018.
-The column explores how India can design innovative, accountable, and citizen-centric data protection frameworks rather than merely copying the European Union’s GDPR model.
+The column explores how India can design innovative, accountable, and citizen-centric data protection frameworks rather than merely copying the European Union's GDPR model.

 ## Contents